Casey Family Programs

 Casey Family Programs (CFP) is a national operating foundation focused on foster care and child welfare.

-Based in Seattle, Washington, Casey Family Programs works in 50 states, the District of Columbia and Puerto Rico.
-It has offices in Arizona, California, Colorado, the District of Columbia, Georgia, Idaho, New York, Texas and Washington.
+Based in Seattle, Washington, Casey Family Programs works in 50 states, District of Columbia, and Puerto Rico.
+It has offices in Arizona, California, Colorado, District of Columbia, Georgia, Idaho, New York, Texas, and Washington.

-The foundation, established by United Parcel Service founder James E. Casey in 1966, has a stated mission "to provide and improve—and ultimately prevent the need for—foster care" in the United States.
+The foundation, established by United Parcel Service founder James E. Casey in 1966, has a stated mission to provide and improve—and ultimately prevent the need for—foster care in the United States.

 Work

 Casey Family Programs works primarily in three areas: